 • It prevents particle buildup from triggering mechanical problems.
 The buildup of dust and dirt within the air handler will wreak havoc on it, causing certain parts to malfunction.
 The energy efficiency of a dirty air

-handler would be diminished as well.
+the handler would be diminished as well.

 • Improves the consistency of the air inside the home.
 The air filter eliminates pollutants from the air that reaches the house, resulting in improved air quality.